DSE Self-Assessment form (Workstation Assessment form)

 - To identify any areas for improvement

-- To inform the Faculty or Department H&S budget setting process.
+- To inform the School or Department H&S budget setting process.

-Each Department and Faculty shall inform their respective Campus Operations Group or the Estates & Facilities Health, Safety & Wellbeing Committee of:
+Each Department and School shall inform their respective Campus Operations Group or the Estates & Facilities Health, Safety & Wellbeing Committee of:

 - Any significant findings; medium or high risk issues.